jwodder/gamdam-rust/README.md

   the URL is not the same size as the extant file.

-- `metadata` — A collection of metadata in the form used by `git-annex metadata`, i.e., a mapping of key names to lists of string values.
+- `metadata` — A collection of metadata in the form used by `git-annex metadata --json`, i.e., a mapping of key names to lists of string values.

 - `extra_urls` — A list of alternative URLs for the resource, to be attached to the downloaded file with `git-annex registerurl`.